sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 1. Get an account at [sensible.so](https://app.sensible.so/register).
 If you don't have an account, you can still read along to get a rough idea of how things work.

 2. Log into the [Sensible app](https://app.sensible.so/signin/).
-Complete the dialogues as Sensible guides you through the steps for extracting data from documents.
+As a new user, you complete a guided walkthrough of the steps for extracting data from documents.

 ## View an example

-1. Once you've completed Sensible's guided tour, you can view a prebuilt example bank extraction.
-To view an example bank statement extraction, navigate to <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement>.
+1. After you complete Sensible's guided tour as a new user, navigate to a prebuilt example bank extraction at <https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement>.

    Sensible displays an example document in the left pane, and fields of extracted data in the right pane.